Duke and QB Darian Mensah reach settlement to resolve legal fight, clearing way for his transfer

 The legal fight between Duke and Darian Mensah is over.
 Now the quarterback can transfer elsewhere after bringing the Blue Devils an unexpected Atlantic Coast Conference title.

-The school and Mensah's agency released statements Tuesday confirming a deal without providing any details.
+The school and Mensah's agency released statements Tuesday confirming they had reached settlement without providing any details.
 It came roughly a week after Duke filed a lawsuit seeking to block Mensah's efforts to transfer and reach a contract with another school to play elsewhere next season.

 The case was scheduled for a hearing Thursday in Durham County Superior Court, with a judge having granted Duke’s request for a temporary restraining order (TRO) blocking Mensah from doing anything beyond entering his name into the transfer portal.